theCalcaholic/bash-utils/README.md

 USAGE:
   gcp-update-project-ssh-key-in-folder.sh [OPTIONS] command folder user ssh-public-key

-  command:        'add' if the user/public key should be added to projects where it doesn't exist yet
+  command         'add' if the user/public key should be added to projects where it doesn't exist yet
-                  or 'replace' if existing ssh-public-keys for the user should be replaced
-  folder:         The id of the gcp folder which contains all projects that the ssh public key should
-                  be rolled out to
-  user:           The ssh user
-  ssh-public-key: The ssh public key
+                  or 'replace' if existing ssh-public-keys for the user should be replaced folder          The id of the gcp folder which contains all projects that the ssh public key should be rolled out to user            The ssh user ssh-public-key  The ssh public key

   Options:
     --blacklist "project1 [project2 [...]]"
-A space separated list of project ids to not rollout any ssh public keys to --interactive true|false Ask for confirmation before making any changes (disabling is potentially dangerous!)
+A space separated list of project ids to not rollout any ssh public keys to --non-interactive Ask for confirmation before making any changes (disabling is potentially dangerous!)

 ```